kmjennison/sms_campaign/README.md

 # SMS Campaign Manager

-A simple way to create an SMS Campaign for NGOs.
+A simple way for NGOs to create an SMS reminder system and enroll people in it.

 Many people have access to text messaging but no access to internet, making texts an important method of communication for NGOs with a wide variety of applications.
-For example, text message reminders for taking medication on a schedule significantly improves adherence (http://www.ncbi.nlm.nih.gov/pubmed/22554973).
+For example, text message reminders for taking medication on a schedule [significantly improves adherence](http://www.ncbi.nlm.nih.gov/pubmed/22554973).

 However, setting up text message communication systems generally requires an NGO to hire a developer, which is expensive and time-consuming.